WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **BMI270** - We've added a driver for this top-of-the line motion sensor which is included on the Project Lab board!

 **Tooling**
 * **App Linking** - Meadow apps are now linked at deploy time, which removes unused code.
 Deployment size with linking is typically reduced by 2/3rds.
-The result is a massive reduction of space on flash, RAM usage, faster startup, and faster deployment.
+The result is a massive reduction of space on flash, RAM usage and results in faster startup and faster deployment.
 * **Deployment/Debugging Stability** - We've fixed lots of paper cuts in the IDE extensions and added a number of new features that massively improve the day to day development experience with Meadow.
 * **App Template Updates** - We've updated the Meadow App templates to support the new app lifecycle.